Information regarding COVID-19 for foreign diplomatic missions and international organisations established in Belgium

-The Protocol Directorate has put in place an email address specifically to respond to any questions of the foreign diplomatic missions and international organizations: Corona-Protocol@diplobel.fed.be.
+The Protocol Directorate has put in place a specific email address to answer questions of the foreign diplomatic missions and international organizations: Corona-Protocol@diplobel.fed.be.
 Please start the title of your email by writing the name of the Sending State or the International Organization.

 Information from Brussels Airport Company (BAC)

 Should you have questions, you can contact Mr Diederick Vandekerckhove via e-mail: firstname.lastname@example.org.
-And as from the 13th of April, you can contact Mrs Wuiame via e-mail: email@example.com.
+And as from 1st June (TBC), you can contact Mrs Wuiame via e-mail: email@example.com.